OWelton-Rosie/wlg-comp-venues/instance.md

 - Fast — the app loads data instantly
 - Simple — easy to add or update venues

-Data is stored in `src/venues.json`.
+All venue data is stored in `src/venues.json`.
+If you wish to change how the app stores data, you'll need to edit the JS.

 ## Creating Your Own Instance
 Clone and navigate to the project: